Explore the ArcGIS Living Atlas website

 The four red colors may be difficult for some map readers to distinguish.
 But you don't have to use the default colors.

-- In the Image Display pane, click the Color Ramp menu.
+- In the Style options pane, click the symbol under Color scheme to edit it.

-- Scroll down and click the Cyan to Purple color ramp.
+- In the Color scheme window that appears, click the color ramp and choose the Cyan to Purple color ramp.